For over 25 years, the Wild Cards universe has been thrilling readers the world over.

 MI-7 had honed my interrogation skills, though I wouldn’t have needed them in this situation.
 Dominic was a terrible liar.
 I was also beginning to see why he played poker on-line.
 “So why don’t you just take me through the morning.”

-“Sam had Fred and Bob opening up the wall to explode the girders.
+“Sam had Fred and Bob opening up the wall to expose the girders.
 Rusty was hanging around drinking coffee while he waited.
 Sam picked me and Brent to search the building.
 We divvied up the floors.
 He had one through six.
 I had seven through twelve.”

 “The indication is that the woman was on one of the middle floors.
 So it could have been either you or Brent who missed her.”
 Dominic squirmed.
 “Can you assure me that you checked every room on every floor?”